pours per form per day / production

 Dry cast surface is rougher.

-Hydraulic pressure can be higher on formwork.
+Hydraulic pressure can be higher on form work.
 Forms can be made adjustable to accommodate different product configurations.

-Formwork must be designed to handle force of vibration and repeated use, often making it less adjustable.
+Form work must be designed to handle force of vibration and repeated use, often making it less adjustable.

 Air entrainment